Title: Mrs. Hans Mollerud Papers

 Restrictions: Open for inspection under the rules and regulations of the Elwyn B. Robinson Department of Special Collections.

 Other Formats: The collection was photocopied from originals held by the Saskatchewan Archives Board

 Preferred Citation: (Description of Item).
 Mrs. Hans Mollerud Papers.
-OGLMC 758, Box #, Folder #.
-Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota.
+OGLMC 758.
+Elwyn B. Robinson Department of Special Collections, Chester Fritz Library, University of North Dakota, Grand Forks.

-Finding Aid Revisions: Finding aid migrated to Archon in November 2013.
+Finding Aid Revisions: Finding aid added to Archon in November 2013.

 Collection Material Type: Personal Papers